-TTY 1 800 735 2900 for the hearing impaired se habla español information disclosure Information submitted on an Oregon Voter Registration Card is public record.
+TTY 1 800 735 2900 for the hearing impaired information disclosure Information submitted on an Oregon Voter Registration Card is public record.
 However, information submitted in the Oregon Driver's License section is, by law, held confidential. assistance If you need assistance registering to vote or voting please contact your County Elections Official.
-SEL 500 rev 1/18 qualifications Are you a citizen of the United Sta Are you at least 16 years of age?
-If you mark no in response to eit yes no yes no omplete this form. personal information requ ired information last name first middle Oregon residence address, city and a zip code (include apt. or space num nber) date of birth (month/day/year) county of residence phone email mailing address, including city, state and zip code (required if different than residence) Oregon Driver's License/ID number political party The last 4 digits of my Soc x x x - x x - on Driver's License/Permit/ID cial Security Number (SSN) are: Libertarian Pacific Green Progressive Republican Working Families signature I swear or affirm that I am qualified to be an elector and i f have told the truth on this registration sign here date today If you sign this card and know it to be false, you can be fined up to \$125,000 and/or imprisoned for up to 5 years registration updates Complete this section if you are updating your information. previous registration name previous county and state home address on previous registrati on date of birth (month/day/year) Oregon Voter Registration Card you may use this form to:
+SEL 500 rev 1/1 18 qualifications Are you a citizen of the United Sta tes of America? yes no Are you at least 16 years of age? yes no If you mark no in response to eit her of these questions, d lo not complete this form. personal information requ ired information last name first middle Oregon residence address, city and a rip code (include apt. or sp ace number) date of birth (month/day/year) county of residence phone email mailing address, including city, state and zip code (required if c lifferent than residence) Oregon Driver's License/ID number political party Provide a valid Oregon Driver' I do not have a valid Oreg The last 4 digits of my Soc x x x - x x - I do not have a valid Orego SSN.
+I have attached a cop on Driver's License/Per ial Security Number (SSI party Constitution Constitution Constitution Democratic Independent Libertarian Pacific Green Progressive Republican Working Families Other signature I swear or affirm that I am qualified to be an electo or and I have told the truth on this registrat ion. false, you can be fined up to date today o \$125,000 and/or imprisoned for up to 5 yea ars. registration updates Comple te this section if you are up odating your information. previous registration name previous county and state home address on previous registrati on date of birth (month/day/year) Oregon Voter Registration Card you may use this form to:

-- → register to vote
+- register to vote $\rightarrow$

-- → update your information
+- update your information $\rightarrow$

-0

 Print with a black or blue pen to complete the form.